YanJieWen/awsome-Mamba-TF-CNN/README.md

 python main.py --opt ./yamls/XXX/ --batch_size 12 --num_epochs 24
 ```

-💥💥If you want to train your own model, jusat change the cfg files from [yamls](./yamls/) as your want
+💥💥If you want to train your model, just change the cfg files from [yamls](./yamls/) as your want

 Moreover, i add **5** vision models in [backbones](./models/backbones). the **train&eval engines** can be found in [engines](engines), which include